Effective July 13, 2004; last revised date January 6, 2022

 RAND uses personal information collected on this site only for the purpose for which it was submitted by you.
 At the time of collection, we may ask whether you will permit RAND to use your personal information in other ways.
 For example, we may ask you whether you would like to receive certain information and email from RAND or its service partners, or if you wish to participate in demographic surveys.
 Unless you specifically consent to such use, RAND will use your information only for the purpose for which it was submitted.

 If you elect to subscribe to RAND e-newsletters or policy alerts to stay informed of recent work, RAND will not send you commercial offers, or advertisements, or share your data without your consent.
-To unsubscribe from a RAND email list, use the unsubscribe link provided in the email or log in to your My RAND account using the email address where you receive RAND newsletters.
+To unsubscribe from a RAND email list, use the unsubscribe link provided in the email, or manage your existing subscriptions from our newsletters page.
 If at any time you would like to be removed from our physical mailing list (e.g., to receive printed catalogs), please contact email@example.com or write RAND Distribution Services at the address below.

 RAND and the third-party service providers it uses have established and maintain reasonable procedures to protect the confidentiality, security, and integrity of personal information collected by our websites.
 RAND will disclose your personal information if required to do so by law or in the good-faith belief that such action is necessary to conform with applicable laws, or to comply with legal process served on you, RAND, or the site.

-For more information you may contact RAND's Data Protection Officer at: firstname.lastname@example.org
+For more information or to request data deletion, you may contact RAND's Data Protection Officer at firstname.lastname@example.org.

 RAND offers a modest ability to create an online account where you may log in to access, review and update your email subscription settings for a variety of RAND newsletters and email alerts associated with your email address.
 You may unsubscribe at any time.